Sorry, you need to enable JavaScript to visit this website.

 There is no national requirement for candidates to take the examination at a testing centre or under supervision.
 Candidates are responsible for ensuring they have a suitable testing environment, as per the guidance in the online examinations candidate guide.

-We cannot accept appeals regarding an unsuitable testing environment, so candidates must ensure they take the time to plan appropriately for this.
-Some forces may wish to provide an optional testing centre for their candidates and forces should refer to the online examinations force guide for advice on setting up a suitable centre.
+The College of Policing cannot accept appeals regarding an unsuitable testing environment, so candidates must ensure they take the time to plan appropriately for this.
+Forces do not need to provide an optional testing centre for their candidates.
+However, forces should refer to the online examinations force guide for advice on setting up a suitable centre if they wish to do this.

 Accessing the examination